durr1602/gyoza/config/README.md

 Currently, all the following files are validated against a YAML schema to help spot formatting issues (misspelled column headers, missing mandatory properties, improper format, etc.): main config file, sample layout, file with WT DNA sequences, codon table, file with the number of cellular generations.

-## Technical configuration

-The file containing technical config parameters to run the snakemake pipeline on HPC is [here](../profiles/default/config.v8+.yaml).
-Adapt the file as needed (including indicating your email adress, replace `<...>`).
+## Profiles for execution

+> [!IMPORTANT]
+>
+> By default, the simple command line `snakemake` will run gyōza with [the default profile](../profiles/default/config.v8+.yaml) = local execution
+>
+> To switch to the SLURM executor, edit [the slurm profile](../profiles/slurm/config.v8+.yaml), including to indicate your email adress

-Flags added to the snakemake command line will supersede the default values specified in the file.
+Flags added to the snakemake command line will supersede the values specified in either profile.

 > [!WARNING]
 >